sofia32057/project-final/README.md

 ## Project Description

 - What your application does
+  This project is a wedding RSVP website, that gives the couple the opportunity not only to provide all the information about the wedding for their guests, but also mangaging the guest list.
+The guests have their own profile and can see their RSVP answer, food choice and +1 name.

+  The website is build so it can be used as a template.
+There are reusable components and the content are pulled from JSON files.

 - Why you used the technologies you used
 - Some of the challenges you faced and features you hope to implement in the future